fricas/fricas/src/doc/sphinx/source/install.rst

   opening already opened file -- this is error is spurious, the file in question in fact is closed, but for some reason Clisp got confused.

-- On new Linux kernel build using Clisp may take very long time.
-This is caused by frequent calls to ``fsync`` performed without need by Clisp.

 .. _Aldor: https://github.com/aldorlang/aldor